-Rate the AUSD's progress in building the capacity of and supporting principals and staff to effectively engage families in advisory groups and with decision-making.
-4 Rate the AUSD's progress in building the capacity of and supporting family members to effectively engage in advisory groups and decision-making.
-5 Rate the AUSD's progress in providing all families with opportunities to provide input on policies and programs, and implementing strategies to reach and seek input from any underrepresented groups in the school community.
-5 Rate the AUSD's progress in providing opportunities to have families, teachers, principals, and District administrators work together to plan, design, implement and evaluate family engagement activities at school and District levels.
-2
+Rate the LEA's progress in building the capacity of and supporting principals and staff to effectively engage families in advisory groups and with decision-making.
+5 Rate the LEA's progress in building the capacity of and supporting family members to effectively engage in advisory groups and decision-making.
+5 Rate the LEA's progress in providing all families with opportunities to provide input on policies and programs, and implementing strategies to reach and seek input from any underrepresented groups in the school community.
+4 Rate the LEA's progress in providing opportunities to have families, teachers, principals, and district administrators work together to plan, design, implement and evaluate family engagement activities at school and district levels.
+4

 AUSD has a long history of collaborative, positive relationships between schools and families.
-Year after year, parents report high levels (>60%) of engagement with District schools.
-Because of the successes, AUSD was selected as one of six Districts in the state to be part of California's Community Engagement Initiative Professional Leading and Learning Network.
-Participation in this network has allowed AUSD to share promising practices with other Districts and schools.
+Year after year, parents report high levels (>50%) of engagement with District schools.
+Because of the successes, AUSD was selected as one of six districts in the state to be part of California's Community Engagement Initiative Professional Leading and Learning Network.
+Participation in this network has allowed AUSD to share promising practices with other districts and schools.
 AUSD infuses community engagement into all areas of the District.
-Throughout the school year, multiple opportunities exist for families to be part of their child's education and to support school and District decision-making.
+Throughout the school year, multiple opportunities exist for families to be part of their child's education and to support the school and District decision-making.
 One of the strengths of AUSD is the many opportunities for families to partner with the District in developing and recommending improvements and changes.
-School Site Council meetings, English Learner Advisory Councils, school parent organizations, the District Parent Advisory Committee (PAC+), District English Learner Advisory Council, and the Superintendent's Roundtable all provide formal avenues for families to partner in decision making and the continuous cycle of improvement in AUSD.
+School Site Council meetings, English Learner Advisory Councils, school parent organizations, the District Parent Advisory Committee (PAC+), District English Learner Advisory Council (DELAC), and the Superintendent's Roundtable all provide formal avenues for families to partner in decision-making and the continuous cycle of improvement in AUSD.
 These committees and meetings take place on an ongoing basis and intentionally seek diversity and the voices of all students, staff, families, and the community.
-Additionally, through participation in the Professional Leading and Learning Network, AUSD will focus on other growth areas such as adding additional measures of District family engagement.
-Furthermore, as AUSD looks to the future and the reorganization of the District, parents serve on a specialized group providing recommendations to the Board of Education.
+Additionally, through participation in the Professional Leading and Learning Network, AUSD will focus on other growth areas, such as adding additional measures of District family engagement.
 One of the greatest strengths of AUSD is the incorporation of families/parents and the community into all aspects of AUSD, from District departments to each school.
 Future growth will be focused on continued diversity of representation through tracking the student populations that make up the District and ensuring there is equitable representation so that all voices are heard in decision-making.